ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 My preferred way of working with NuGet packages is to first create a prerelease version of a package and use it in my software.
 If I'm confident that it works I create a release version.

 I've created a single pipeline to support this workflow, using the multi-stage pipelines feature that's currently in preview.
+This way a separate build & release pipeline is not necessary anymore and you can have your entire pipeline in YAML stored with your code.

 The pipeline:

 - builds my solution
 - creates a prerelease version of my package